You’re about to write a college student resume.

 Next, stick to the standard (reverse) chronological resume format .
 You can experiment with the functional resume , but weight its pros and cons before putting a ring on it.

-Using reverse-chron locks the document down and keeps it straight—
+Using reverse-chron locks the document down and keeps it straight.

 Here’s what a resume should look like :

 Start your college student resume with an attention-grabbing summary or objective.
-Cover your current academic accomplishments in detail, with honors and coursework.
-Document work history you have, if any, along with quantifiable achievements.
-List college resume skills relevant to the position by studying the job description.
+Cover your current academic accomplishments in detail, complete with Latin honors and relevant coursework .
+Document the work history you have, if any, along with quantifiable achievements.
+List college student resume skills relevant to the position by studying the job description.
 Add extra sections to stand out, such as languages, volunteer work, and hobbies.
+Use white space and section headings to guide the employer’s eye through your resume sections .
+Don’t cram it all together.
+Choose the best resume fonts to keep it legible.

+Writing a resume for a current college student with no experience ?
+No worries.
 Skip the work history section—but beef up the other areas to make up for it.

 Also, remember to format your contact info section right:

+Place the contact info section in the right place.
 On a single-column resume, your contact deets go at the very top, above the summary or objective.
 On a two-column resume, though, it will go beside the heading statement.
 Use a professional email address—meaning no more “citiboi4life@hotmail.com .”
 Be careful with social media URLs.
 An optimized LinkedIn profile is always ideal, but again, relevance is key, like a Pinterest link if you’re a designer.
 Skip unnecessary personal information, such as your date of birth, citizenship, marriage status, or political leanings.
 The address on your resume is only important for local jobs.
 Check the job description first to see if they only want candidates from a certain city or region.
+Pro Tip : As you’re writing your college student resume, save it as a PDF.
+The PDF format allows hiring managers to read it as you intended, no matter which device or browser they open it up on.

 Not convinced using the reverse-chronological format is right for your resume for college students?
 There are other options.
 See our guide: Best Resume Format: What Resume Model to Choose? [+ Resume Format Examples]

-Your college resume introduction is the first thing they’ll see, so captivate them from the get-go like they’re on Ritalin.
+2. Write a Captivating College Student Resume Summary or Objective Have you ever nodded off during a lecture?
+Don’t let it happen here.
+Your college student resume introduction is the first thing they’ll see, so captivate them from the get-go.

 Add some vitae to your curriculum with one of two choices: the resume summary or the resume objective .

+Got a bit of work experience already?
+Use a student resume summary .
 This brief paragraph gives key skills, experience, and a numbered achievement to bolster your candidacy.
+Here’s an example of a current college student resume summary:

-right Personable and dependable finance sophomore at SUNY with 1 year part-time experience in an accountancy internship.
+College Student Resume: Examples of Summaries right Personable and dependable finance sophomore at SUNY with 1 year part-time experience in an accountancy internship.
 Top customer satisfaction score (98%) and instrumental in bringing in over 500 new clients because of campus outreach efforts.

 wrong Data-driven, results-loving finance student with experience assisting clients with banking, managing assets, deposits and withdrawals, counting money, auditing books, and cross-selling bank products.
 Has great customer service skills and passion for growth and knowledge.

+What do you think of these two student resume summary examples?
+That wrong example puts the douche in fiduciary.
 It’s just one cliché after another.
 Also, it lists your past responsibilities, but they’ve no idea how well you fulfilled those duties.

-It gives a brief intro into your work experience and skills, and it offers up several wins with numbers to prove your know-how.
+It’s as undesirable as an exam day hangover.
+That right one tho—it gives a brief intro into your work experience and skills, and it offers up several wins with numbers to prove your know-how.

+But, what if you have a resume for a college student with no experience?
+Use a resume objective .
 The objective informs the prospective company about your career goals.
 A quick glance at your education, skills, and a quantifiable achievement strengthens your statement.

-right Current undergraduate sophomore in business finance with dozens of classroom hours in finance management and banking related courses.
+Resume Examples for College Students: Resume Objective right Current undergraduate sophomore in business finance with dozens of classroom hours in finance management and banking related courses.
 Seeking to leverage top investment strategy sandbox rates (250%+ returns) and Chartered Investment Counselor (CIC) certification to grow with Astoria Investments as the new financial consultant.

 wrong To obtain a challenging finance job or accounting position where I can develop myself and my accounting skills and become a high-level professional.

+See the differences in these resume examples for college students?
 That wrong example somehow manages to take two lines while saying absolutely nothing at all.

+The right one, however, aces Resume Objective 101.
 You talked up relevant coursework, included numbers with your accomplishments, and gave your career goals.
 Also, you included the company’s name to keep it exclusive.

 Pro Tip : Don’t write your objective or summary first.
-Sure, it goes at the top, but save it for the end to use the rest of the college resume to inform what you’ll say here.
+Sure, it goes at the top, but save it for the end to use the rest of the college student resume to inform what you’ll say here.

 Want more advice on writing a career summary or career objective on resumes for college students?
 Check out our guides: Professional Resume Summary Examples [20+ Resume Summary Statement Examples] and General Resume Objective Examples [20+Examples of Great Career Objectives]

-When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.
+When you’re done, Zety’s resume builder will score your resume and our resume checker will tell you exactly how to make it better.

-Majoring in Finance (Bachelor of Science)
+Sample Resume for a College Student—Education Section Majoring in Finance (Bachelor of Science)

 SUNY College of Technology at Canton, Canton, NY